Marvin2611/MenschAergerDichNicht/README.md

 # Mensch Ärger Dich Nicht
 A small game made as university project <br/>
-Please note that the game as well as the documentation is on german right now.
+Please note that the game as well as the documentation is in german right now.

 ## How to play
 [For the general Mensch-Ärger-Dich-Nicht rules click here](https://en.wikipedia.org/wiki/Mensch_%C3%A4rgere_Dich_nicht) <br/>